MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/balloonui.md

 The optional **balloonUI** element is used to display a message balloon on the client computer.

-The **balloonUI** element is defined in the *asyncui* namespace at this URI: http://schemas.microsoft.com/2003/print/asyncui/v1/request.
-(This resource may not be available in some languages and countries.)
+The **balloonUI** element is defined in the *asyncui* namespace at this URI: [http://schemas.microsoft.com/2003/print/asyncui/v1/request](https://schemas.microsoft.com/2003/print/asyncui/v1/request) (this resource may not be available in some languages and countries.)

 ## Usage